lucienimmink/node-mp3stream/README.md

 1st run will ask for the following settings

-- port : external http port on which the webserver will listen.
+- port: external HTTP port on which the webserver will listen.
-- ssl : Do you want to use SSL; if so please answer Yes. (see notes about SSL)
+- ssl: Do you want to use SSL; if so please answer Yes. (see notes about SSL)
-- path : path where the music is stored; you can build the music database by navigating to <mp3streamurl:port>/rescan after you have logged in.
+- path: path where the music is stored; you can build the music database by navigating to <mp3streamurl:port>/rescan after you have logged in.
-- username : specify a username that is able to use the program
+- username: specify a username that can use the program
-- password : specify the password for the username
+- password: specify the password for the username

 ## About SSL

 In `config.json` you can point to the certificate and the key used for SSL.
 Please update the paths manually.
 Most likely these files can only be read by the root user, if so restart the app as root.
-You have to make sure that the the cert and key are up to date and valid.
+You have to make sure that the cert and key are up-to-date and valid.

 ## Docker